 Students are required to successfully complete all modules registered against their programme in order to qualify for a final award.
-Where a student is unsuccessful at the first attempt to pass an assessment, they may be offered a maximum of one or two retrieval opportunities (dependent on the programme, please see the relevant programme handbook), with the overall module being capped, as detailed in para 12.5 of the Assessment Regulations.
+Where a student is unsuccessful at the first attempt to pass an assessment, they may be offered a maximum of one or two retrieval opportunities (dependent on the programme), with the overall module being capped, as detailed in paragraph 12.5 of the Assessment Regulations.
 This is in line with the total number of retrievals permitted across the sector, as outlined in the Universities UK publication 'Understanding Degree Algorithms'.